Manidills/polygon_NFT/README.md

 Polygon, formerly known as Matic Network, is a blockchain scalability platform and framework for connecting and building blockchain networks compatible with Ethereum.
-The main idea behind this project to showcase what's actually happening inside the market in terms of NTF transactions, new collections, unique wallets.
-Since the real value of Polygon NFTs lies on thier potential to transform the way markets function and enhance the insigts.so that people can start utilizing polygon in a better way by looking at the stats.
+The main idea behind this project to showcase what's actually happening inside the market in terms of NFT transactions, NFT collections, unique wallets and NFT growth.
+Since the real value of Polygon NFTs lies on the way market functions, People can start utilizing polygon in a better way by looking at the stats.

 Project link : [Polygon NFT Stats](https://share.streamlit.io/manidills/polygon_nft/main.py)